Ready to say goodbye to student loan debt for good? Learn More

 What The Repo Man Isn’t Allowed To Do

 As you can see, the repo man can do a lot of things to track your car down and repossess it.
 But repo men don’t have unlimited power.
-All states have some rules limiting the ways repo agents can track and take your car.
+Federal and state laws limit the ways repo agents can track and take your car.

 For example, it’s usually illegal for repo men to take a car from a locked garage or gated property.
 Also, repo companies aren’t entitled to keep the owner’s personal property left in the car.
 They must give the car owner an opportunity to get their belongings back.
 Note that this rule applies to portable property, like car seats and books.
 If you’ve made improvements to the car that are now “part” of the car (upgraded stereo equipment, etc.) you aren’t generally entitled to take your improvements back.